linkorb/context/README.md

 Context
 =======

+> NOTE: This Context library is now deprecated in favor of the new [Sage](https://github.com/linkorb/sage) library

 Context is a library + toolkit to manipulate extractions of larger databases for conversion, transformation and presentation.

 ## Definitions